DealingLace/HDAnywhereMHUB-HA/README.md

 # HDAnywhere MHUB Home Assistant Integration

+## Ensure the MHUB is compatible with MHUB API v2.1, otherwise please go to the api_v2.0 branch for a compatible version.

 This custom Home Assistant integration provides support for controlling HDAnywhere MHUB devices (API 2.1+) as media players.
 With this integration, you can monitor and control the power, as well as switch available inputs to available outputs from within Home Assistant.

 ## Features